Please take our survey - We want to hear from you!

-Transportation Commissioner Steve Novick has directed PBOT staff to develop a pilot project that increases access to adaptive bicycling.
+The Portland Bureau of Transportation is developing a pilot project to increase access to adaptive bicycling.
 This pilot concept will be further developed with community stakeholders in winter and spring 2017.
 The pilot is planned for launch in late spring/early summer 2017.

 PBOT has received two requests for physical accommodation with its BIKETOWN bike share system.
 PBOT staff have interviewed bike share systems in other cities, City program staff, companies and organizations serving people with disabilities, and most importantly Portlanders with disabilities.